jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 method references: Static method reference, instance method reference of an object of a particular type, instance method reference of an existing object

+Lambda is a single expression annonymous function that is often used as inline function.
+Java Lambda concept is borrowed from Python.
+Java internal mechanism is to create an instance of an annonymous class that implements a FunctionalInterface.
+This ways, java effectively treat a Lambda expression as a function object.

 ## Unit test ##